wp-plugins/responsive-menu/readme.txt

 <li> - Ability to change Current Page Link hover colour</li>
 <li> - Ability to provide a custom walker option</li>
 <li> - Ability to choose to use transient caching or not</li>
+<li> - Ability to choose if menu is shown on left or right of screen</li>
 <li> - Plus more...</li>
 </ul>
 The plugin creates a nice three-lined mobile menu button (or custom image if you choose) that users can click to bring a slide out menu (from the left, right, top or bottom - again your choice), which is easily navigated.
 A lot nicer and neater than the select drop-down menu alternative.